-The licenses and permits needed to start your own trucking business fall into two categories, the first are those that are required to run a business and the second are those required to operate a truck and haul loads.
-Licenses and permits are determined at the state, local and national levels, so it is essential to check all necessary sources to ensure you are properly covered.
-The fees to obtain the various licenses and permits you will need will vary and could add up and are often not one-time fees, as they will need to be renewed at various time intervals.
+The licenses and permits needed to start your own trucking business fall into two categories: the first are those that are required to run a business, and the second are those required to operate a truck and haul loads.
+Licenses and permits are determined at the state, local, and national levels, so it is essential to check all necessary sources to ensure you are adequately covered.
+The fees for obtaining the required licenses and permits will vary and could add up.
+These are often not one-time fees.
+You will need to renew them at various time intervals.

-Register your business:Depending on how you operate your business and what your business structure is there could be registration requirements with your state and with the federal government.
-Additional information about registering your business can be found on the US Small Business Administrations site https://www.sba.gov/business-guide/launch-your-business/register-your-business.
+Depending on how you operate your business and your business structure, there could be registration requirements with your state and the federal government.
+You can find additional information about registering your business on the US Small Business Administration’s site: https://www.sba.gov/business-guide/launch-your-business/register-your-business.

-The EIN number identifies the business and is required for things such as opening a business bank account and can be needed to acquire certain licenses and permits.
-Additional information about Federal Tax Identification Numbers can be found at https://www.irs.gov/businesses/small-businesses-self-employed/employer-id-numbers.
+The EIN number identifies the business and is required for things such as opening a business bank account and can be needed to acquire some licenses and permits.
+You can find additional information about Federal Tax Identification Numbers at https://www.irs.gov/businesses/small-businesses-self-employed/employer-id-numbers.

 The Federal Motor Carrier Safety Administration (FMCSA) requires companies that haul cargo in interstate commerce to obtain a USDOT Number for collecting and monitoring a company’s safety information for audits, compliance reviews, crash investigations, and inspections.
-Additional details on USDOT Numbers can be found on the FMCSA site at https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number.
+You can find additional details on USDOT Numbers on the FMCSA site at https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number.